Microsoft/azure-docs.pt-pt/articles/active-directory/saas-apps/samsung-knox-and-business-services-tutorial.md

 ## <a name="configure-samsung-knox-and-business-services-sso"></a>Configure a Samsung Knox e a Business Services SSO

-1. Numa janela diferente do navegador web, inscreva-se no site da empresa Samsung Knox e Business Services como administrador.
+1. Numa janela diferente do navegador, inscreva-se para [SamsungKnox.com](https://samsungknox.com/) como administrador.

 1. Clique no **Avatar** no canto superior direito.